-Frontal plane: Insert the guide wire aiming down the tibial crest, and thus the center of the medullary canal.
-Sagittal plane: Press the guide pin into the bone so the tip does not slip.
+Press the guide pin into the bone so the tip does not slip.
 While entering the bone, correct the guide pin alignment by pushing the proximal end of the pin posteriorly.
 This brings the pin almost in line with the axis of the tibia, as illustrated.

 Radiographic confirmation of correct guide-wire location and direction is strongly recommended, if possible, before creating the entry in the bone.
 If the procedure is being done without fluoroscopy, landmarks as described must be used with care to place the entry site in line with the medullary canal.

 The illustration shows entry creation with a cannulated drill inserted over the previously placed guide pin.
 A protective sleeve minimizes soft-tissue injury.

 Alternatively, one can use a cannulated cutting tool over the previously placed guide pin to open the entry site, as illustrated.

 In addition to cannulated cutting tools, or drills, the cortex can be opened with a solid awl.